Social Development Network

 The Social Development Network (SDN), formerly of Social Development Unit (SDU) and Social Development Service (SDS), is a governmental body under the Ministry of Social and Family Development of Singapore.
 It works closely with the community and commercial sectors to foster opportunities for singles to interact in social settings in Singapore.
 Besides coordinating and facilitating dating activities offered by the private sector, it also serves to educate the public on singlehood issues.
 Other responsibilities of the SDN include providing the necessary infrastructure and support for the dating industry, as well as to ensure the professionalism of dating agencies through an accreditation council that was formed in 2007.

 SDN's initial role in the industry is to organise activities for its members to interact.
-In 2006, SDU changed focus to accreditate and funding private matchmaking and dating services agencies and projects.
+In 2006, SDU changed focus to accredit and fund private matchmaking and dating services agencies and projects.
 This was done in the hopes of creating a more vibrant dating scene and of allowing singles to have more options to interact with others of different educational levels.